jonthenerd/storybook-in-workspace/README.md

 # storybook-in-workspace
-Attempting to use storybook and TypeScript in a workspace setup.
-So far, failures to get the tsdocs from the package using either vite or webpack
+These are my attemps to use storybook and TypeScript in a workspace setup.
+So far, I have not been successful in getting the tsdocs to appear as documentation within Storybook.

+⚠️ This repo is strictly for testing and reproducing an issue.

 ## Usage
 1. Install Dependencies